janpetzold/prince2-foundation-summary/README.md

 #### Starting Up a project ####
 - responsibility of PB and Executive, occurs before project starts, should be brief (avg. time could be one week depending on size and complexity)
-- purpose: reasons for project are established, PMT is assigned, authorities exist, Stage Plan for IS is created (do we have a worthwhile and viable product?)
+- purpose: reasons for project are established, PMT is assigned, authorities exist, Stage Plan for Initiation is created (do we have a worthwhile and viable product?)
-- objectives: create outline BC, obtain advice from other projects, choose/appoint PMT, create Project Brief (information of scope of the project), create PPD, create Stage Plan (for IS)
+- objectives: create outline BC, obtain advice from other projects, choose/appoint PMT, create Project Brief (information of scope of the project), create PPD, create Stage Plan (for Initiation)
 - also the general project approach should be defined (update existing product / from scratch / off-the-shelf solution, internal / external)
 - project mandate will be expanded to Project Brief
 - Project Brief also contains scope, roles & responsibilities and performance targets